Generic Name: clobazam

 Active ingredient: clobazam

-Inactive ingredients: corn starch, lactose monohydrate, magnesium stearate, silicon dioxide, and talc.
+Inactive ingredients: modified corn starch, lactose monohydrate, magnesium stearate, silicon dioxide, and talc.

 Active ingredient: clobazam